Free trailer annual service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full trailer annual service procedure (PDF-ready).
+See the first part of the trailer annual service procedure below.
+Download the full version above.

 A trailer annual service is a comprehensive inspection and maintenance procedure performed once a year (typically aligned with registration renewal).
 It covers every system on the trailer: coupling and drawbar, brakes, wheel bearings, tyres, suspension, chassis and frame, deck and load restraint, lighting and electrical, compliance markings, landing gear and lubrication.
 Unlike a daily pre-trip check (which the driver performs before each trip), the annual service involves hands-on maintenance: adjusting or replacing brake linings, repacking bearings, torquing wheel nuts, greasing pivot points and thoroughly inspecting structural components.
 It is typically performed by a qualified mechanic or trailer technician.